Mathu-lmn/rpemotes_old/README.md

 - Thank you [Vedere](https://discord.gg/XMywAMQ8Ef) for the custom props

+- Thank you to [DRX Animations](https://www.gta5-mods.com/users/DRX%2DAnimations) for the custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in making this script what it is today and we could not do it without you 🙏